Marquette vs. Michigan State: Odds, spread, over/under - NCAA Tournament Second Round

 Marquette vs. Michigan State: Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 2 seed Marquette Golden Eagles (29-6) take to the court against the No. 7 seed Michigan State Spartans (20-12) with a Sweet 16 spot in the East Region of the bracket up for grabs on Sunday at Nationwide Arena.
+The No. 2 seed Marquette Golden Eagles (29-6) look to secure a place in the Sweet 16 in an NCAA Tournament Round of 32 matchup against the No. 7 seed Michigan State Spartans (20-12) on Sunday at Nationwide Arena, starting at 5:15 PM.

-In this article, you will see odds and spreads for the Marquette vs. Michigan State matchup across multiple sportsbooks.
+In this article, you can check out the spread and odds across multiple sportsbooks for the Marquette vs. Michigan State matchup.

 Marquette vs. Michigan State Game Info